jina-ai/finetuner/docs/tasks/text-to-image.md

 + if `wise_ft` is 1, the pre-trained weights will not be utilized.

-Check out [clip-as-service](https://clip-as-service.jina.ai/user-guides/finetuner/?highlight=finetuner#fine-tune-models) to learn how to plug-in a finetuned CLIP model to our CLIP specific service.

 That's it!
 If you want to integrate the fine-tuned model into your Jina Flow, please check out {ref}`integrated with the Jina ecosystem <integrate-with-jina>`.
+Check out [clip-as-service](https://clip-as-service.jina.ai/user-guides/finetuner/?highlight=finetuner#fine-tune-models) to learn how to plug-in a fine-tuned CLIP model to our CLIP specific service.